Wire Protocol

 The following transport layers are currently supported:

-HTTPS for remote administration
+- HTTP/HTTPS for remote administration

-HTTP over Unix domain sockets for local administration
+- HTTP over Unix domain sockets for local administration

 Session Layer

-(session ref) session.login_with_password(string uname, string pwd, string version, string originator)
+(session ref) session.login_with_password(string uname, string pwd,

-Where uname
+where uname

 and password

-The session ref
+session ref

 returned by session.login_with_password

-is passed to subequent RPC
+is passed

-calls as an authentication token.
+to subequent RPC calls as an authentication token.
+Note that a session

 A session can be terminated with the session.logout